pyarmak/entrada-1x-docs/user/docs/users/create.md

 | Student      | Year       |

 **Organisation:** This should be a numeric id and reflect which organisation a user should be added to if there are multiple organisations on an installation (e.g., undergraduate medicine and postgraduate medicine).
 When logged in as a Medtech>Admin you can find the organisation id by navigating to Admin>System Settings and clicking on the organisation.
 When the page for that organisation opens the url will include the org id at the end.
 You can also ask a developer what the organisation ids for your installation are.
-**Gender:** Gender is a required field in your upload but you can leave the cells blank if you don't want to define uesrs' genders.
+**Gender:** Gender is a required field in your upload but you can leave the cells blank if you don't want to define users' genders.
 If you do want to provide gender enter M or F.  A blank cell will display as Gender:Unknown in the user interface.

 * Optional fields:
 **Institution Number:** The user's university id (e.g., staff or student number).